gwankyun/CMake/Help/manual/cmake-file-api.7.rst

     index into the ``backtraceGraph`` member's ``nodes`` array.

 ``backtraceGraph``
-  A `"codemodel" version 2 "backtrace graph"`_ whose nodes are referenced from ``backtrace`` members elsewhere in this "directory" object.
+  A `“codemodel”版本2“backtrace graph”对象`_ whose nodes are referenced from ``backtrace`` members elsewhere in this "directory" object.

-"codemodel" version 2 "target" object
+“codemodel”版本2“target”对象
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A codemodel "target" object is referenced by a `"codemodel" version 2`_ object's ``targets`` array.
+A codemodel "target" object is referenced by a `“codemodel”版本2`_ object's ``targets`` array.
 Each "target" object is a JSON object with members: